-Spring 2017 Orientation for new students will be held on Wednesday, Jan.
-11, beginning at 3 p.m. for our international students (agenda), and at 5 p.m. for domestic students (agenda).
+Fall 2017 Orientation for new students will be held on Wednesday, Aug.
+16, beginning at 3 p.m. for our international students, and at 5 p.m. for domestic students.
 Orientation is mandatory for international students.
-Please register here.
+Registration coming soon.

 Orientation is an important step in adjusting to life as a graduate student.
 At orientation, you will:

 - Learn about policies and procedures that are specific to Hood and to the Graduate School;

 - Get help with your Hood email and Blackboard accounts;

 - Have your picture taken for your student I.D.;